Kosher Dill Pickles

 Add brine: Fill jars with boiling brine, leaving ½ inch headspace.
 Remove air bubbles and wipe rims.
 Apply lids and rings.

-Canning: Process jars in a boiling water bath for 10 minutes (adjust for altitude).
+Canning: Process jars in a boiling water bath for 10 minutes for pints and 15 minutes for quarts (adjust for altitude).
+After processing, remove jars to cool on a towel on the counter.

 Cool & store: Let cool 12–24 hours.
 Check seals, label, and store for up to 18 months.
 Best after 2–3 weeks.